Conference: New Voices in Music and Fine Arts

 UNIVERSITY OF SILESIA IN KATOWICE

-(IMPORTANT: Make sure to write on your transfer: YOUR NAME and II Int.
-CONFERENCE- New Voices in Music and Fine Arts-REGISTRATION FEE. (or Publication fee))
+(IMPORTANT: Make sure to write on your transfer: YOUR NAME/ CONFERENCE- New Voices in Music and Fine Arts-REGISTRATION FEE. (or Publication fee))

 Please note: The organizers do not cover lodging.
 However, a limited number of dorm accommodations are available on the campus.